-For VHOST\SET\MEM\TABLE message, QEMU will send us information for each memory region and its file descriptor in the ancillary data of the message.
-The fd is used to map that region.
+For VHOST_SET_MEM_TABLE message, QEMU will send information for each memory region and its file descriptor in the ancillary data of the message.
+The file descriptor is used to map that region.

-There is no VHOST\NET\SET\BACKEND message as in vhost cuse to signal us whether virtio device is ready or should be stopped.
-VHOST\SET\VRING\KICK is used as the signal to put the vhost device onto data plane.
-VHOST\GET\VRING\BASE is used as the signal to remove vhost device from data plane.
+There is no VHOST_NET_SET_BACKEND message as in vhost-cuse to signal whether the virtio device is ready or stopped.
+Instead, VHOST_SET_VRING_KICK is used as the signal to put the vhost device into the data plane, and VHOST_GET_VRING_BASE is used as the signal to remove the vhost device from the data plane.